2013 Best Films of the Year List

 For the second year in a row, the #1 Cinema chain in the UK, Cineworld, asked me to contribute my Top Ten Best Films of the Year list for the January Issue of their award-winning iPad magazine.
 The issue was released on December 21st and includes a special mention in the editor’s notes, an 11 page spread, and a link to my blog!

 2013 was an eclectic year for cinema, but a common theme I saw surface time and again was one of hope- stories that explored the survival of the human spirit, the formation of unlikely friendships, self discovery, the power of family, transitioning from adolescence to adulthood, and the innocence of young love.
 This cinematic year was something special, and a life-affirming one for movie fans.
 In 2013, I saw 114 films in the theater and 18 on DVD or on-demand, but the ones that resonated the most with me seemed to be these simple, smaller stories of hope.
-Following is my definitive Top Ten Best Films of the Year and Top 5 Worst Films of the year lists to debate and discuss in 2014.
+Following is my definitive Top Ten Best Films of the Year list to debate and discuss in 2014.

 TOP TEN FILMS of 2013